How To Stop Dog From Chewing Their Bed - In 3 Simple To Follow Steps

-PRO TIP: If you’ll be putting your dog on their crate for long periods of time (1+ hours) it’s very important to provide plenty of exercise and positive attention through play time once you get home.
+PRO TIP: If you’ll be putting your dog on their crate for long periods of time (1+ hours) it’s very important to provide plenty of exercise and positive attention through playtime once you get home.
 If not, your bored pup will misbehave every time you leave the house.

 Don’t chase them

-If your dog is chewing something they shouldn’t or that could be dangerous to their health, your first instinct might be to lounge after them.
+If your dog is chewing something they shouldn’t or that could be dangerous to their health, your first instinct might be to chase after them.
 However, this could be counter effective: your pup will either get scared or think you want to play.
-In both cases they won’t release the item.
+In both cases, they won’t release the item.
 A better way is to offer a replacement object, like a toy.
 Praise them once they let go.

 PRO TIP: While you offer a chewable toy, use a command in a firm voice.
 This can be anything, but it should be short and easy to remember.
 “Release” should work well.
 Eventually, your dog will associate the word with “letting go”.
 That way, you’ll be able to use it even when you don’t have a toy to offer.